 - Be patient.
 You’re not alone in navigating this new challenge.
 Your instructors and college staff are also learning how best to help you in a new environment.
 Please be patient and understanding.
 We all want to succeed and do our best, together.

 Colleges are allowing students enrolled in professional-technical programs —like nursing, welding, automotive, construction trades, and medical assisting — to come to campus for the hands-on portion of their classes, provided everyone follows strict safety protocols.
 The rest of the class is taught online.

-College campuses will reopen in fall 2020 with strong safety measures in place.
+Fall quarter started September 2020.
 Your experience will be very different from last fall.
 You'll still get excellent instruction, but your college will need to take action to keep you safe.
 You can expect to be separated by six feet, to wear a mask and, in many cases, to have a mix of instruction online and in-person.

 If you don't have access to a computer or internet service, please contact your instructor right away.
 Some colleges are loaning out laptops, tablets, Chromebooks and WiFi hotpots or providing students emergency financial help for technology purchases.
 Options vary from college to college, so please ask your instructor about solutions available at your college.

 You can find a list of free hotspots on the Washington State Department of Commerce Drive-In WiFi Hotspots Location Finder.

 Several colleges have expanded the reach of their WiFi to campus parking lots.
 Please check with your college about this possibility.